 A contact is an individual you interact with, however, they are separate from customers.
 A contact is different from the customer it is associated with.

-Below is a view from Method's Contacts App showing a contact and the customer it is associated with:
+Below is a view from Method's Contacts App showing a contact and the customer she is associated with:

 So, what is the difference between a contact and a customer?

 - A customer is assigned to transactions: estimates, invoices, sales orders, etc.